10 Easy Jazz Songs to Play on Guitar (With Videos)

 7. Sunny – Bobby Hebb

 Keep in mind that these are just my recommendations.
-There are many more famous jazz songs that are quite easy to learn to play.
+Many more famous jazz songs are quite easy to learn to play.